 A FAFSA must be filed on behalf of the student (listing TU’s school code 003185) before TU can determine eligibility for a Direct Parent PLUS Loan (PLUS).
-Only a parent (or a stepparent whose income was supplied on the FAFSA) of a dependent student can apply for this loan.
+Only a parent (or a stepparent whose income was supplied on the FAFSA) can apply for this loan.
 To request a PLUS loan, the parent must log in to https://studentaid.gov/, select “APPLY FOR AID” and click on “Apply for a Parent PLUS Loan” from the dropdown.
 Click “START” to “Apply for a PLUS Loan.”
 Follow the instructions to complete, sign, and submit your PLUS loan application.
 Note: All borrower information is about the parent who is applying for the loan.
 The parent is the borrower not the student.
 An independent undergraduate student only has the option to apply for a private loan.

 All federal loans a parent applies for will be submitted to the National Student Loan Data System (NSLDS) and will be accessible by guarantee agencies, lenders, loan servicers, and schools determined to be authorized users of the data system.